GhoshDipankar/Getting.Cleaning.Data/CodeBook.md

 - subject           : Combined Test and Training Subject IDs
 - activity          : Combined list of Activitiy Labels
 - data              : Combined activites for all measurements performed by all Test and Training Subject IDs
+### Extraction of only the measurements on the mean and standard deviation for each measurement:
+Since only the measurements on the mean and standard deviation for each measurement are to be extracted, total number of measurements are 66 as given by:
+#### For each of the following signals 2 measurements for Mean and Standard deviation for each X, Y & Z making a total of 6 measurements for each signal:
+- "TimeBodyAccelerometer"
+- "TimeGravityAccelerometer"
+- "TimeBodyAccelerometerJerk"
+- "TimeBodyGyroscope"
+- "TimeBodyGyroscopeJerk"
+- "FrequencyBodyAccelerometer"
+- "FrequencyBodyAccelerometerJerk"
+- "FrequencyBodyGyroscope"
+Total 48 measurements
+#### For each of the following signals 2 measurements for Mean and Standard deviation making a total of 2 measurements for each signal:
+- "TimeBodyAccelerometerMagnitude"
+- "TimeGravityAccelerometerMagnitude"
+- "TimeBodyAccelerometerJerkMagnitude"
+- "TimeBodyGyroscopeMagnitude"
+- "FrequencyBodyAccelerometerMagnitude"
+- "FrequencyBodyAccelerometerJerkMagnitude"
+- "FrequencyBodyGyroscopeMagnitude"
+- "FrequencyBodyGyroscopeJerkMagnitude"
+Total 16 measurements.
+Therefore, total 48+16 = 66 measurements are to be considered when only the measurements on the mean and standard deviation are extracted.
+With the help of gsub() and grep() commands, the dataset "selectedData" is prepared which containes only the measurements on the mean and standard deviation.